 But what is a Favicon? – Let’s use WordPress as an example.
 When you open the WordPress login or home page, at the top of your browser the site title tab will display a little icon.
 A tiny blue square with the “W” WordPress symbol.
 That’s a favicon and is also used as the image to create an app, should you so choose.

-All my personal blogs have a Google Rating of no less than 72%, that means it’s a Grade A Site and get the Gold Standard.
-Now Any Webmaster or professional Blogger will tell you that any score above 70% will rank in record time.
+A Google Rating of no less than 72%, that means it’s a Grade A Site and get the Gold Standard.
+Now Any Webmaster or professional Blogger will tell you that any score above 70% will rank quite a bit faster combined with other tactics like do follow back links.
 As I mentioned earlier, simple steps for surprising results but even with record time we’re talking around 3 – 6 months.
-That will also depend on your niche, the less your competition the shorter the time to rank.
+That will also depend on your niche and the quality of your content, the less your competition the shorter the time to rank.

 You can use the same image as your site Logo, but don’t forget to add the “Alt Attribute” to your images in the image settings.
 The alt attribute in your images is another of many tactics used to boost your Google Rating.
 But that will be a separate topic for upcoming posts.